-The overall "cost" of consolidation varies depending on the initiatives stakeholders choose to pursue.
+Finance Risks Discussion The overall "cost" of consolidation varies depending on the initiatives stakeholders choose to pursue.
 Actions that consolidate administrative functions should have negligible startup costs and result in improved cost efficiency.
 Actions such as creating a central call center could have startup capital and training requirements, but, as they would not be built from scratch, should represent marginal cost or transfer of assets from a city to the consolidated agency.
 Consolidating operations should incur marginal costs over time to align practices, retrain staff, and replace materials (manuals, marketing, signage).
-The greatest cost would be to absorb staff from one agency to another; there are unknown one-time costs for early retirements and other payouts.
+The greatest cost would be to absorb staff from one agency to another; there are unknown Consolidation has unknown startup costs and longone-time costs for early retirements and other term risks, particularly for pension liabilities. payouts.
 Effects on revenue depend on choices to align fares across the region, which could increase or decrease in particular communities.
 These examples and others would be determined as agencies agree to pursue a particular alternative.
 Other successful examples of consolidation, such as Butte County, CA, set an initial goal to develop cost-sharing agreements and administrative consolidation by pursuing actions that utilized existing resources and minimized negative financial impacts to any individual city.
 Administrative and staff salary differences and pensions are a key risk to explore in further negotiation.
 Chapter 5 examines a hypothetical approach.